-Having multiple people interact, especially if their personalities are complementary, really boosts the quality of the show, and allows a broader audience to connect and relate.
+Having multiple people interact, especially if their personalities are complementary, really boosts the quality of the show.
+It also allows a broader audience to connect and relate.

-Besides, multiple voices means multiple perspectives, so even your hosts may end up learning something new and exciting!
+Besides, multiple voices means multiple perspectives.
+Even your hosts may end up learning something new and exciting!

 3. Don’t Be Afraid